tsueri/PDF-QR-Scanner/README.md

-# pdf-qr-scanner
+# PDF QR Scanner

-Welcome to **pdf-qr-scanner**, an open-source project designed to scan PDF files for QR codes and present any found as a CSV file.
+Welcome to **PDF QR Scanner**, an open-source project designed to scan PDF files for QR codes and present any found as a CSV file.
 This lightweight application is built using HTML, CSS, and JavaScript, ensuring it can run seamlessly without any additional dependencies.

 ## Overview

 The main purpose of this project is to provide users with a straightforward tool to extract QR code information from PDF documents with multiple pages.
-Whether you're managing inventory, tracking items, or simply organizing digital content, pdf-qr-scanner offers an easy solution.
+Whether you're managing inventory, tracking items, or simply organizing digital content, PDF QR Scanner offers an easy solution.

 ## Installation

-Getting started with pdf-qr-scanner is incredibly simple:
+Getting started with PDF QR Scanner is incredibly simple:

 1. **Clone the Repository**: Use Git to clone the repository into your desired webroot directory where the application should run.
    ```bash